iot-edge-foundation/iot-edge-beerlift/README.md

 The lift also measures the temperature and it measures which bottles are taken out.
 Each bottle has its own unique position, guided by LEDs.

-This beer lift is designed for up to 16 bottles.
+This beer lift is designed for up to sixteen bottles.

 # Materials used